What to expect at a Trinity service

 A crèche is available for babies from birth to 3 years, either at the back of church or, if there are more children, in a separate room..

-We value the occasions when we have united services with our Anglican and Baptist partners (Churches Uniting in Central Sutton, CUCS) at least three times a year.
+We value the occasions when we have united services with our Anglican and Baptist partners (Churches Uniting in Central Sutton, CUCS).

 At the end of the service tea and coffee is served and there is a chance to chat with others in the congregation.

 In the evenings

 Evening services are always united with our Churches Uniting in Central Sutton partners, taking place in each Church (Trinity, St Nicholas and Sutton Baptist) on a monthly rotation.

 The evening services do not include any separate provision for children.